 Booking will be taken at the January and February meetings.

 By kind permission of the Duke of Beaufort we are fortunate to have the opportunity to take a guided tour of both Badminton House and Gardens and, in addition, are invited to visit Miranda, Dowager Duchess of Beaufort’s private garden in Little Badminton (with the most beautiful roses, all planned and laid out by the Duchess, who also played a big hand in the gardens at the “big house”).
 With its interesting history, outstanding park position and lovely gardens this morning visit should be a real treat.
-09:30 start, self drive with further details available nearer to the booking time in March or April 2020.
+09:30 start, self drive with further details available nearer to the booking time.